Trump takes swipe at his DOJ over illegal immigrant licenses case in Arizona

 "Jeff, I will say the level of strength of the Justice Department on this issue and on other border issues has been fantastic, so we appreciate it very much," Trump said during a roundtable on sanctuary cities.

-Fox News’ Adam Shaw and The Associated Press contributed to this report.
+Fox News’ Adam Shaw, Jake Gibson and The Associated Press contributed to this report.